pnkskff/Headtop/README.md

   4. Add Functionality for User to add Notes per Post via free-form Text Box.

   5. Add Functionality for User to view all Saved Lists, in a Gallery Format.

+  6. Add Functionality for User to Tag a List via a Keyword, so that User can quickly search all Lists via a Keyword Query.

 IV.
 FURTHER INFO: